CHAPTER EIGHT (Draft)

-A broad spectrum of the intellectual elite became convinced that the better educated and more rational members of society have a right and responsibility to create and maintain a free society – that is, to do for citizens what they would do for themselves if they possessed the rationality and competence to comprehend what was in their best interest.
-This is clearly related to the view among individuals described in the previous chapter, which assumes the validity of its own knowledge and perspective without regard for the fundamental structure of justice and morality.
+A broad spectrum of the intellectual elite became convinced that the better educated and more rational members of society have a right and responsibility to create and maintain a free society—that is, to do for citizens what they would do for themselves if they possessed the rationality and competence to comprehend what was in their best interest.
+This is clearly related to the view among individuals described in the previous chapter that assumes the validity of their own knowledge and perspective without regard for the fundamental structure of justice.

-Thus political philosophy has at times taken the view that a persons’ ‘right’ to be restrained in his own interest can potentially be valid, because ‘the presumed consent of every rational creature is in unison with the predisposed order of things’.[xii]
+Thus, political philosophy has been capable at times of rationalizing the idea that restraining people in their own interest can potentially have validity, because “the presumed consent of every rational creature is in unison with the predisposed order of things.”[xii]
 To some extent the Enlightenment philosophers Locke, Montesquieu, and Kant all bought into this view.[xiii]
 According to this doctrine, “freedom is not freedom to do what is irrational, or stupid, or wrong.
 To force empirical selves into the right pattern is no tyranny, but liberation.”[xiv]

 Neither justice nor efficiency of government will be possible without consideration of the full range of social and economic circumstances, or the immense diversity of interests, education, and intellectual capacities among its citizens.
-Leadership is rightly made responsible for the economic health of the nation as a whole, and perfect fairness will always remain out of reach.
-Yet, it is our moral responsibility as a just people to pursue fairmindedness, as well as to ensure equal protection under the law without equivocation.
+Leadership is rightly made responsible for the economic health of the nation as a whole, and yet perfect fairness will always remain out of reach.
+One might well argue, however, that a just and morally responsible government will seek to be fair-minded without equivocation.

 The challenge that presents itself today is the need to secure just governance in a politically conscious society that is as contentious as ever, but is yet orders of magnitude larger and more diversified than the America of 1787.